 This time things were different.
 While looking for a spot to take that perfect photo of Downtown San Diego, I saw a group of people walking to the niche area.

 I observed from afar how they were saying goodbye to a loved one.
-There were words, songs and tears.
-In that moment, I saw the place from another perspective.
+There were words, songs, and tears.
+At that moment, I saw the place from another perspective.
 It doesn’t matter how beautiful the place was.
-At the end, this was a place of mourning.
+In the end, this was a place of mourning.

 Thousands of lost lives were practically lying in front of me.
 Some of those are still remembered in a loving way by those who are alive.